Backflow Devices & Soil Erosion

 Backflow Prevention & Erosion

 Backflow prevention is key to maintaining a clean water system for the community and healthier lifestyle for your family.
 City ordinance requires that all backflow devices be tested annually to verify that they are in good, working condition.
-Forms are due annually to Code Enforcement each April and can be obtained at City Hall or online here.
+Forms are due annually to Code Enforcement by June 1st and can be obtained at City Hall or online here.

 Erosion should be an important consideration for all construction projects or home maintenance.
 Keeping appropriate drainage and retention can prevent many problems before they start.
 Please exercise best practices when dealing with drainage.
 Some examples include: